 Things to do: Set out on foot to explore these caves.
 If you know the right people, or if you are not reserved about shelling out some extra bucks then indulge in a yacht party.
 Float on clear water and hold your bae while doing so.

-2. Thung Teao Forest Natural Park – Just dive in!
+2. Thung Teao Forest Natural Park: For Wildlife Enthusiasts

 What’s special: Emerald Pool and beautiful landscapes.